 - How do I submit an image to be searched?

-- What kind of images can I submit to TinEye?
+- What kinds of images can I search on TinEye?

 - Can I sort my results?

 - What do the ‘Newest’ and ‘Oldest’ sort orders do?